 Types of Apnea

-Apnea is defined as a pause in breathing.
+Apnea means a pause in breathing.
 Short pauses in breathing and/or irregular breathing can be normal in infants.
-However, if an infant experiences a color change (red, blue, or gray) associated with these pauses, it may not be normal.

 Classifications of apnea

-- Apnea of Prematurity (AOP): This definition is met when the apnea lasts longer than 20 seconds or a shorter pause in breathing associated with a heart rate drop, color change, or oxygen desaturation, in an infant that is born prematurely (<37 weeks).
+- Apnea of Prematurity (AOP): apnea that lasts longer than 20 seconds or a shorter pause in breathing associated with a heart rate drop, color change, or oxygen desaturation, in an infant that is born prematurely less than 37 weeks).
 This is most likely due to an immaturity in the brainstem that controls breathing.
-Premature infants who have persistent apnea with they are otherwise ready to be discharged from the hospital are diagnosed with unresolved apnea of prematurity.

-- Apnea of Infancy (AOI): This definition is met when there is an unexplained episode of cessation of breathing for 20 seconds or longer or a shorter pause in breathing associated with a drop in heart rate, color change (red, blue, or gray-pale) and/or marked decrease in muscle tone (limpness).
+- Apnea of Infancy (AOI): apnea that lasts longer than 20 seconds or a shorter pause in breathing associated with a drop in heart rate, color change and/or marked decrease in muscle tone (limpness).
 The term apnea of infancy generally refers to infants with a gestational age of 37 weeks or more.

-- Apparent Life Threatening Event (ALTE): This definition is met when there is an episode that is frightening to the observer and is characterized by some combination of apnea (central or obstructive), color change (usually blue or gray-pale but occasionally red), marked change in muscle tone (usually limpness), choking or gagging.
+- Apparent Life Threatening Event (ALTE): is an episode that is frightening to the observer and is characterized by some combination of apnea (central or obstructive), color change (usually blue or gray-pale but occasionally red), marked change in muscle tone (usually limpness), choking or gagging.